 Information adequate to verify the success of the upload of data to the CEDEN or its successor.

+Identification of water quality improvements or degradation.

 Program Monitoring Reporting

+A statement certifying that the stormwater program was implemented consistent with the requirements of Order R8-2026-0034.

 A summary of changes made to the PMRP at the discretion of the Permittees.

-A summary of changes to the PMRP that are proposed and changes that were approved by the Executive Officer during the reporting period.
+A summary of changes to the PMRP that are proposed and changes that were approved by the Executive Officer during each reporting period.
 If no changes are proposed, the Executive Officer must be notified in the Annual Progress Report.

 The results of each Permittees’ program effectiveness assessment.
 These results must be submitted by each Permittee to the Principal Permittee to allow for overall analyses of the programs’ effectiveness.
 The assessment results must include:

-The performance metric(s) used to evaluate each individual or system of source and treatment control measures and best management practices.
+The management questions and performance metric(s) used to evaluate each individual or system of source and treatment control measures and BMPs.

-The source and treatment control measures and best management practice(s) that each performance metric assesses.
+The source and treatment control measures and BMP(s) that each performance metric assesses.

 The method(s) of measurement.